AnishMishra1/ecommerce/Readme.md

 => Delete user, Update user role Api formed.

 => Made Api for Reviews for product and Changes in existing reviews by old user.

+=> Made Api for all revies and delete product review.